asmuth/brokerd/readme.md

 Synopsis
 --------

-To publish a message, open a TCP connection and just send your message as a JSON object Subsequent messages may be seperated by newline, whitespace, zero-byte or tab.
+To publish a message, open a TCP connection and just send your message as a JSON object.
+Subsequent messages may be seperated by newline, whitespace, zero-byte or tab.

-Messages may be nested JSON objects.
-The only constraint on the message's schema is that fyrehose will always add a `_time` key containing the unix timestamp at which the message was received to the root object unless it exists already. (you can also use this to retroactively add messages).
+The only constraint on the message's schema is that fyrehose will always add a `_time` key containing the unix timestamp at which the message was received to the root object unless it exists already (you can also use this to retroactively add messages).
+Nested messages/objects are allowed.

 To subscribe to messages, send your query over the same connection.
 Every query must end with a newline ("\n").
 The response consists of one or more newline-seperated json objects.
 The order of messages within a response is not guaranteed to be chronological.

 You can run multiple queries at the same time.
 You can also publish messages while queries are running.
 Unless in keepalive-mode, Fyrehose will close the connection after all queries have finished.

 _add a few example messages:_